 But it’s a lesson that the technology industry, even now, finds difficult to learn.
 A case in point is HDR.
 HDR is actually a very good thing.
 We really do need it.
 But unfortunately the technology industry is once again tripping up on its own feet, and we have that dreaded phrase “competing standards” hanging like a bad smell in the background.

 We currently have Dolby Vision.
 And HDR10.
 And HDR10+.
 And HLG.
 Oh and now we have Technicolour’s Advanced HDR.
 And that’s before we consider how many different display capabilities there are that need catering for in the grade.
 Therein lies a very big problem.
 If we’re embarking on an HDR shoot, what could have simply been a ‘format that offers far more dynamic range than current video’ is turned in a technical minefield.

-Whilst larger productions or those with the budgets to pay for a colourist can sit back in their collective chairs with their hands behind their heads, for the small guys HDR creates a headache because the production environment, and the skills in grading and outputting it correctly are that much more critical than with SDR.
-The technology is creating barriers rather than bringing them down.
+Whilst larger productions or those with the budgets to pay for an experienced colourist can sit back in their collective chairs with their hands behind their heads, for the small guys HDR creates a headache because the production environment, and the skills in grading and outputting it correctly are that much more critical than with SDR.
+In the case of HDR the technology is creating barriers rather than bringing them down.
 At least for those who aren’t working to television or feature film budgets.

-The technology industry should be taking such issues much more seriously than it is, because ultimately it is the technology industry as a whole that stands to benefit in the long term if it decided to work together for a simple solution, rather than fighting over small individual pieces of the pie.
+However the technology industry should be taking such issues much more seriously than it is, because ultimately it is the technology industry as a whole that stands to benefit in the long term if it decided to work together for a simple solution, rather than fighting over small individual pieces of the pie.